 - To increase well-being and engagement of the workforce

 Hospitals are using PHM to better manage their patient flow.
 This method places an emphasis on patient outcomes and quality of service, shifting hospitals from traditional reimbursement based on volume of procedures to improving patient experience of care, reducing costs and focusing on keeping people well in the community.
 This has led to the investment in telemedicine, community-based (urgent care) clinics in areas with high proportion of residents using the emergency department as primary care, and patient care coordinator roles to coordinate healthcare services across the system.

-Since July 2022, the UK are delivering place based care through integrated care systems (ICSs).
-PHM has become pivotal to the way that the new systems work together to improve the health of their populations.
-Within the ICS model, hospitals have to meet specific quality benchmarks, focus on prevention, and carefully manage patients with chronic diseases.
+PHM has become pivotal to the way that systems work together to improve the health of their populations.
+Within the ICSs in England, hospitals have to meet specific quality benchmarks, focus on prevention, and carefully manage patients with chronic diseases.
 Providers are encouraged to keep their patients healthy and out of the hospital.
 The intention is that inpatient admission and emergency department rates will drop.
 This builds upon the experience during the COVID-19 pandemic.
 Primary and secondary care providers used PHM to risk stratify and proactively support key population groups with personalised care models.

-On a GP practice level, I have heard conversations around helping GP practices to utilise a population approach to the planning and running of their services.
+On a GP practice level, I have heard conversations around GP practices using PHM in the planning and running of their services.
 This effectively means helping them to think beyond the day-to-day management onto understanding who their population is, the variation in health conditions across the population and the patient outcomes they want to achieve.